entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ``` sh
   ent bundler from-git
 ```
-See [this tutorial](../../tutorials/create/pb/publish-simple-bundle.md) for an example using `ent prj generate-cr`.
+See the [Build and Publish a Simple Bundle tutorial](../../tutorials/create/pb/publish-simple-bundle.md) for an example of how to use `ent prj generate-cr`.

 ### Extract a Bundle from an Application

 Point the bundler to an existing Entando Application to extract its components (pages, content, etc.) and static assets into a custom bundle.
 This bundle can be used to migrate Entando components from one environment to another (e.g. Dev to QA), as a template for building a new Entando Application, or as the skeleton of an Entando solution.

-The bundler provides an interactive mode to identify the components to be exported from the application.
+The bundler provides an interactive mode to identify the components to export from the application.
 The bundle folder structure created by an Entando project, including a top-level descriptor file, is generated with the following command.
 ``` sh
   ent bundler from-env
 ```